 This talk re-introduces the life of the first Oscar Hammerstein (1847-1919) - the inventor, writer, editor, publisher, composer, speculator, designer, builder, promoter, showman and, above all else, an opera impresario who realized his lifelong dream of rejuvenating and revitalizing opera in America.
 To subsidize his opera 'madness,' Oscar spearheaded the development of Times Square as a theatre district by building the colossal, Olympia Theatre in 1895.
 His development of Times Square and other theatre districts in New York City, his acoustic and populist innovations in theatre design, his introduction of the new and controversial into the staid conventions of opera, his bankrolling his opera productions with the profits from vaudeville comedy and cigar machines, and his own brand of cockeyed optimism all combined to help create the theatrical climate within which his lyrical grandson, Oscar Hammerstein the 2nd, and many others, would so creatively thrive.
 His life story provides a fascinating overview of popular culture during New York City's "Golden Age."

 This talk presents Oscar through a political lens.
-While Hammerstein's name may be synonymous with traditional Broadway musicals, his work was often overtly political and decidedly progressive: South Pacific's seminal "You've Got To Be Carefully Taught" confronted hatred head-on; The Sound of Music famously dramatized the effects of Nazism; Carmen Jones brought Bizet's opera Carmen to Broadway with an all-black cast — in 1943 no less.
+While Hammerstein's name may be synonymous with traditional Broadway musicals, his work was often overtly political and decidedly progressive: South Pacific's seminal "You've Got To Be Carefully Taught" confronted hatred head-on; The Sound of Music famously dramatized the dangers of Fascism; Carmen Jones brought Bizet's opera Carmen to Broadway with an all-black cast — in 1943 no less.
 Horrified by the emergence of the Third Reich on the global stage, and later by rampant racial injustice in the United States, Hammerstein became a human rights champion and voice in the civil rights movement, co-founding the Hollywood Anti-Nazi League, and lending support to the Southern Negro Youth Congress, American Committee for the Protection of Foreign Born, National Federation for Constitutional Liberties and myriad social justice organizations.
-He also applied his magic pen to speeches by Adlai Stevenson and other influential progressive politicians.
+He also applied his magic pen to speeches by Democratic Presidential candidate Adlai Stevenson.